streamline-digital/m.radio/README.md

 ```

-An alias can be used to more easily instantiate the script
+An alias is more convenient:

 ```bash